 - Cross-Device Analytics does not work across report suites, nor does it combine data from multiple report suites.

-- Adobe Analytics report suites cannot map to more than one IMS org.
-Since CDA stitches devices within a given report suite, CDA cannot be used to stitch data across multiple IMS orgs.
+- Adobe Analytics report suites cannot map to more than one organization ID.
+Since CDA stitches devices within a given report suite, CDA cannot be used to stitch data across multiple organization IDs.

 - Private Graph leverages the same ID syncs as those used by the Customer Attributes capability found within Experience Cloud and Adobe Analytics.
 However, CDA virtual report suites (whether based on private graph or field-based stitching) are not compatible with the rest of the Customer Attributes functionality.
-That is, Customer Attributes-based dimensions are not available for use within CDA virtual report suites.
+In other words, Customer Attributes-based dimensions are not available for use with CDA virtual report suites.

 - CDA is not currently compatible with A4T.